 The company name is hyperlinked to the individual entry for the award, which contains additional information (see below).
 If a parent name appears, it is linked to the summary page for the parent company.
 The table can be sorted by any of the columns.

-Some penalty entries are partial or complete duplicates of other penalty records, either because a Justice Department settlement duplicates an agency record or because EPA listed the full penalty for a company in the records for each of the firm's relevant facilities.
+Some penalty entries are partial or complete duplicates of other penalty records, because a Justice Department settlement duplicates an agency record, because EPA listed the full penalty for a company in the records for each of the firm's relevant facilities; or because a settlement was announced both by a federal agency and a state one.
 Penalty amounts marked with an asterisk have been identified by us as duplicating other penalty amounts.
 Company penalty totals are adjusted to account for these duplicates.

 Data Fields for Individual Entries